joshhartwig/todone/README.md

 # Todone

 ![example image](https://github.com/joshhartwig/todone/blob/84292a96197a891a34062fddfea128d760b14d85/images/todone.png)
-This project started as the base app that is built when you go through the fantastic 'Introduction to Next 14' course by Scott Hendrix.
-The course has you build a really barebones todo app.
-I wanted to continue to bolt on features and functionaltiy as well as learn some more advanced features that were not part of the course.
+This project started as a super simple barebones todo app.
+The bones of which you build in [Scott Hendrix's FrontEndMaster's Course](https://frontendmasters.com/courses/next-js-v3/).
+I took those bones and found a design inspiration on [dribbble.com](https://dribbble.com/search/todo-website).
+I took those bones and tacked on features like animation, database storage, server actions, data validation, tailwind, filtering.
+I am happy with the result and have a few more features to add before I wrap things up.

 ## Getting Started